Personal Injury Claim

 If the treatment you received for your injuries was over $10,000, it’s probably best that you have a lawyer handle your case.
 It is imperative that you have all of the information you need, and present it in a clear way so the insurance company understands your need for compensation.
 With just one slip, the case could end up as a loss.

 If your claim cannot be settled out of court, it is best to hire a lawyer.
-An experienced lawyer knows court rules and is able to deliver your case in a clear way that demonstrates your need for and right to compensation.
+An experienced personal injury lawyer in Fort Myers knows court rules and is able to deliver your case in a clear way that demonstrates your need for and right to compensation.